mongodb/docs/source/includes/driver-remove-indexes-tabs.rst

    tabs:
      - id: shell
        content: |

-         MongoDB provides two methods for removing indexes from a collection:
+         When removing indexes in the MongoDB Shell, you can either:

-         - :method:`db.collection.dropIndex()` and
+         - Remove a specific index.

-         - :method:`db.collection.dropIndexes()`
+         - Remove all indexes from the collection.

          Remove Specific Index
          ~~~~~~~~~~~~~~~~~~~~~